Canvas art subject matter or themes:

 Do you charge for your sample boards?

 Yes.
 The fee is $100 for the first sample for a given area and/or finish.
 Any additional boards for that finish or area (should they be needed) cost $50 each.
-Note: samples for wood graining and marbling cost $150 for each sample.
+Note: samples for wood graining and marbling cost $200 for each sample.
 The sample fee rarely covers all the material and time expense to produce them, but the investment does communicate the client’s level of commitment, and at times provides some monetary compensation for the creation time and media expense.
 All sample boards remain the property of The Painted Finish & Image.
 On average, we are able to meet your needs with one or two samples.
 However, it's to everyone's advantage for you to gather anything that might help in this process (colors, carpet, fabrics, tile).
 Sample boards are necessary as they clarify the desires of the client as to the color and textural needs of the finish.
 These are critical to validate or confirm the accurate interpretation of the direction provided, suitability to the environment, or redirection as needed.
+Grant it, a sample establishes the direction, but no artist's sample perfectly matches the final product.
+This is CUSTOM work.
+The final product does, however, reach similar likeness.
 This small fee is a small investment for the clarity it provides.
 Further, custom sample production enables the finisher to accurately assess pertinent data for the media combination, time involvement, and most accurate costs for the job.
 This is helpful to the client to know that the finisher intimately learns all that is needed about your custom finish before it is applied to the wall or other substrate, and enables accurate pricing.

 The sample-making fee and signed Sample Request Agreement must be secured from you, the client, before materials are purchased and the sample is created.
 The sample production usually takes 2-3 weeks, but depends on the number of samples being produced and at times can be produced sooner.